silpps/LibraryApp/fe_assessment.md

 This component demonstrates effective use of React's state management and routing capabilities to create a flexible and user-friendly form.
 The conditional rendering of fields and functionality based on the path ensures relevance to both contexts (`/library` and `/wishlist`).
 With minor optimizations in error handling, abstraction, and UI, this component can serve as a robust part of a larger application.

 ## A few words from us about the code
-In my opinion, some of the code couldve been refactored (into components/hooks for example) but we had very limited time, so our focus was on having all the necessary pages/components functional and ready.
+In our opinion, some of the code couldve been refactored (into components/hooks for example) but we had very limited time, so our focus was on having all the necessary pages/components functional and ready.